 I am an educational researcher committed to improving the learning and teaching of computing.
 I work at WestEd in Redwood City, California where I conduct research studies and program evaluations related to computer science education.
-I also spend some of my time on data management and project management for large-scale studies.

 Some topics I really enjoy: computing education, language learning, and language technologies.